visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 Be sure to replace ``FILE.xml`` with the name of your own XML file.
 Once you run the ``xml2plugin`` program, if you look in your directory, you will see several new files.

-You can also generate the plugin skeleton code from XMLEdit by Choosing **Generate code** from the **File menu**.
+You can also generate the plug-in skeleton code from XMLEdit by Choosing **Generate code** from the **File menu**.
-You can check all the options, the ones that don't apply to database plugins (C++, Java, Python, Window) will be ignored.
+You can check all the options, the ones that don't apply to database plug-ins (C++, Java, Python, Window) will be ignored.

 .. _xmledit_generatecode: